-The proposed bill would amend current statutes regarding accessory dwelling units (ADUs) by allowing the owner of a property to lease either the single-family dwelling or any ADU as long as the owner resides on the property.
-This change is significant as it modifies the existing prohibition on separate long-term rental housing for these units, thereby providing more flexibility for property owners.
+The proposed bill would amend current statutes regarding accessory dwelling units (ADUs) in Arizona.
+Specifically, it would allow the use or advertisement of both the single-family dwelling and any ADU on the same lot as long as the property owner resides on the property.
+This change would clarify the conditions under which these units can be leased long-term, enhancing the flexibility for homeowners who live on-site.

 Statutes affected: Introduced Version: 9-461.18